khajabakshi/dashapp-docker-aws_deployment/README.md

     aws ecr get-login-password --region <YOUR_REGION> | docker login --username AWS --password-stdin <ACCOUNT_NUMBER>.dkr.ecr.<YOUR_REGION>.amazonaws.com

 You should hopefully receive a _Login Succeeded_ message.

+## Step 4d: Push the built dashboard into the AWS repository
+We start by tagging the `dockerfile` with the URI for the newly-created dashboard repository.
+You can find the URI inside the AWS management console by clicking on the dashboard repository.